New documentary showcases housing’s unsung hero

 United tells the powerful story of how the modest duplex emerged as a symbol of middle-class strength and mobility at Columbus’ turn of the century.
 As segregation divided the country, the duplex was targeted and often outlawed throughout the region.
 But today, a new generation is reclaiming this architectural icon and reviving it as a tool for growth, wealth, and individuality.

-Groups may also contact the Affordable Housing Alliance of Central Ohio to schedule a private screening with a professionally facilitated discussion.
-This is a great opporunity for board meetings, lunch clubs, and civic associations.
-Theater space can be provided upon request.
+Groups may also contact the Affordable Housing Alliance of Central Ohio to schedule a free private screening with a professionally facilitated discussion.
+This is a great opportunity for board meetings, lunch clubs, trade associations, and civic associations.
+Theater space can be provided upon request and we’re happy to customize an agenda for your unique needs.

 “There’s no silver bullet,” said AHACO Executive Director Carlie J. Boos, “but history gives us clues.
 Duplexes quietly helped generations of Central Ohioans put down roots—and they still can, if we let them.”
 She noted that, in Central Ohio, zoning laws written before the civil rights movement still block duplexes in many neighborhoods.